aabluedragon/static-denser/README.md

 An express middleware for serving pixel density named files, meant to work with the express static middleware.

 Adding this middleware will add the following logic for file serving:
-1. If file.jpg is requested by a device with a DPR (devicePixelRatio) of 2, then express will first see if file@2x.jpg exists, if it doesn't exist, it will server file.jpg, if it exists, it will serve file@2x.jpg even though "file.jpg" was requested.
+1. file.jpg is requested by device with DPR (window.devicePixelRatio) of 2 (by some html file, directly, or by appcache).
+2. The module reads the "2" DPR value from the URL (see how in the example below).
+3. The module will serve file@2x.jpg if it exists, or file.jpg if it does not.

 By the way, it works with all types of files, not only images!

 ##### How does it know the DPR value?
-The middlewhere takes the DPR param one path after the attached url, e.g if you attach it to /myfiles, the middleware will take it from /myfiles/:dpr. no need to type the ":dpr" param, just attach normally.
+The middlewhere takes the DPR param one path after the attached url, e.g if you attach it to /myfiles, the middleware will take it from /myfiles/:dpr. no need to type the ":dpr" param, just attach normally by calling "use(...)".

 ```javascript
 var staticDenser = require('./static_denser/static-denser');